cambutler33/my386blog/about.markdown

 permalink: /about/
 ---

-STAT386 Blog for Cam Butler.
-Just a guy in this world of data attempting to share his insights.
+Data Science blog for Cam Butler.

+I am a senior at BYU studying data science.
+I am graduating in April of 2023.
+I currently work for KPMG on the Data and Technology team.

+Enjoy the blog!